 Full-service brokers like Sharekhan or ICICI Direct charge a bit more on brokerage compared to a discount broker like Upstox.
 But they provide their customer with Stock Research Reports and Investment Advice on a Weekly and Monthly basis.
 If you are using any full-service broker, then using their Research Reports, you can shortlist potentially undervalued stocks.

 Most of the time, Research Reports will mention the reason why the broking house is recommending a particular stock.
 If you find a stock with a satisfying reason for the recommendation, then further investigate the company with fundamental and qualitative analysis.

 There are multiple ways to shortlist stocks but the 3 ways discussed above to find Undervalued Stocks are the easiest of all and are beginner-friendly.
 So you can use these methods to find the initial list of stocks.

-These methods should be utilized only if you do not have any list of undervalued stocks at the moment or if you have too big of a list which you want to shorten.
+These methods should be utilized only if you do not have any list of undervalued stocks at the moment or if you have too big of a list that you want to shorten.

 Hope the methods discussed above were helpful.
-If you have any question or query regarding this topic, do let us know in the comment section and we will try to answer it.
+If you have any questions or queries regarding this topic, do let us know in the comment section and we will try to answer them.